-Recently, a collection of US companies were reported and caught for running this kind of scam by using popups to scare users into calling for tech support and pushing them into purchasing services they didn’t need.
+Previously a collection of US companies was caught for running this kind of scam by using popups to scare users into calling for tech support and pushing them into purchasing services they didn’t need.
 CSO Australia reports:

 “Charges have been filed against Missouri-registered firms Global Access Technical Support, Global sMind, Source Pundit, Helios Digital Media, and an Indian company, Global Ites Private Limited.
 Defendants include three individuals who own the firms.”

 - Ignore pop-ups within your browser that lock up your screen or ask you to call a number to ‘clean your system.’

 - If your browser is locked by the popup, move your mouse to the clock in the bottom right-hand corner of your screen and right-click to open the ‘task manager.’
 Select your web browser from the list and close the program.

 - If you receive phone calls claiming to be tech support, your ISP or Microsoft, simply hang up.

 - Report scammers to FTC (USA), ActionFraud (UK), econsumer (global) or your country’s respective national agency for scams and fraud.

 - If you have paid for the service offered over the phone, immediately dispute the transaction with your bank and contact a trusted computer technician to remove the software that was installed by the scammer.

 - If you gave the scammer your password, make sure to change it on all sites where you use that password.

 - Use a reputable anti-malware solution such as Emsisoft Anti-Malware to keep nasty popups out of your browser.